CASFRI/CASFRI/docs/specifications/README.md

 6. Ecological specific (ECO) attributes - values representing ecosites and wetlands.
 7. Geometry attributes - values pertaining to polygon geometry.

-The main body of this report (Sections 2.1 through 2.3 and Section 3) defines each of the six attribute categories and tabulates the attributes and their characteristics.
-A summary of the data structure and data dictionary is presented in Appendix 2.

-Each inventory data base has a unique data structure.
-A conversion procedure must be documented describing how to load the source inventory into CAS.
-A sample procedure is presented in Appendix 16.

 <sup>1</sup> Gillis, M.D.; Leckie, D.G.
 1993.
 Forest Inventory Mapping Procedures Across Canada.
 Petawawa National Forestry Institute, Information Report PI-X-114.